 If so, you’d want to start selling 100 clicks solo ads say for $0.35 cents per click (so that’s $35 USD for 100 clicks basically).

-So what do we do?…
+So what can you do?…

-… We’ll need to create some leverage for us.
+… You’ll need to create some leverage.

-One great way to achieve this is with the use of Virtual Private Email Servers where you can import your subscribers list and mail them from there and thus increasing their dynamic list size.
+One great way to achieve this is with the use of Virtual Private Email Servers (VPSs) where you can import your subscribers list and mail them from there and thus increasing their dynamic list size.

-Once you do that here’s how the process of selling a solo ad will look like for you…
+Once you do that, here’s how the process of selling a solo ad will look like for you…